 Riding tourist tram 28 around Lisbon

-When you think of Lisbon you might picture its many hills, the associated views across the orange-topped roofs towards the coastline, or you might just imagine the rattly yellow trams, symolic of Lisbon as they screech up and down the city.
-Older trams such as the famous “tram 28” which go places the more modern trams can’t physically get to.
+When you think of Lisbon you might picture its many hills, the associated views across the orange-topped roofs towards the coastline, or you might just imagine the rattly yellow trams, symbolic of Lisbon as they screech up and down the city.
+Older trams such as the famous “tram 28” go places the more modern trams can’t physically get to.
 Sometimes older is better!

 The most famous way of seeing Lisbon

 So you want to hitch a ride but what’s the best way of doing it?
 We simply went for the “jump on board not knowing” option.
 We’d just finished a walking tour with highly recommended Lisbon Chill Out which finished to the east near the Miradouro da Nossa Senhora do Monte … so we simply grabbed a tram from there.
 Check out the marvellous view before you start or just hop off when you get close to it.
+(BTW – walking tours are a great way of discovering a city.
+Read about one of them at our Bucharest walking tour post).

 Rookie mistake.
 Going in the wrong direction